-Granite is an igneous rock that forms from volcanic eruptions and slowly cools to form beautiful rocks.
+Granite is an igneous rock that forms from volcanic eruptions and then slowly cools to form beautiful rocks.
 Granite comes from deep within the earth, through a process called differentiation.
-At once point, granite was magma, or melted rock.
+At one point, granite was magma, or melted rock.
 It took millions of years for it to cool, harden, then work its way up to the surface of the earth.
 Often, upheavals such as earthquakes or tectonic shifts heave the granite up.

 Granite is not one specific rock type; rather it has several different types that result from varying combinations of minerals in its chemical composition.
 This results in types such as syenite (no quartz), quartz diorite (some quartz) and adamell.

-Granite is a rock-type that can be found throughout the world with different textures and colors.
+Granite is a rock type that can be found throughout the world with different textures and colors.
 The color and texture of granite can vary depending on where it came from and how long the magma was left to cool/crystalize.
 Variations in granitic rocks are due to: